-The designer incorporated the bodega flower theme into his collection with a striking lineup of statement-making silhouettes in pink and red: Bridgerton-approved corsets, mega-flared ombré trousers, and floral ruched minidresses with statement sleeves.
-In his letter to fans, Gurung explains the importance of these colours and the meaning they have in South Asian culture.
+The designer incorporated the bodega flower theme into his collection with a striking lineup of statement-making silhouettes in pink and red: Bridgerton-approved corsets, mega-flared ombré trousers, and floral ruched minidresses with statement sleeves and custom Commando tights.
+In his letter to fans, Gurung explains the importance of these colors and the meaning they have in South Asian culture.

-“In Nepal and India, the colours pink and red represent an auspicious beginning.
-An apt colour story imbued with the moody darkness of new york city; the collection is a collision force of matriarchal energy and rebellion.”
+“In Nepal and India, the colors pink and red represent an auspicious beginning.
+An apt color story imbued with the moody darkness of New York City; the collection is a collision force of matriarchal energy and rebellion.”

 I’ll let Gurung describe the rest of the NYC-inspired collection in his elegant poetic syntax:

 “The bodega rose motif blooms across the exaggerated sleeves of high-octane cocktail dresses in cottons and silks, fluid jersey looks, and gowns reimagined from vintage store finds.
 Polka dots punctuate voluminous cotton skirts, hand-pleated sunburst chiffon blouses, and our signature cut-out dresses.
 Dramatic flounces command the attention of sculptural eveningwear and envelop tailored blouses with flair.
 The bold energy of the city presents itself in vibrant hues, theatrical trumpet pants, and electric moire mini dresses and cargo pants.”